-The DMA Subsystem for PCIe supports the PIPE mode simulation where the PIPE interface of the core is connected to the PIPE interface of the link partner.
+The DMA/Bridge Subsystem for PCI Express[®] supports the PIPE mode simulation where the PIPE interface of the core is connected to the PIPE interface of the link partner.
 This mode increases the simulation speed.

-Use the Enable PIPE Simulation option on the Basic page of the Customize IP dialog box to enable PIPE mode simulation in the current Vivado Design Suite solution example design, in either Endpoint mode or Root Port mode.
+Use the Enable PIPE Simulation option on the Basic page of the Customize IP dialog box to enable PIPE mode simulation in the current Vivado[®] Design Suite solution example design, in either Endpoint mode or Root Port mode.
 The External PIPE Interface signals are generated at the core boundary for access to the external device.
 Enabling this feature also provides the necessary hooks to use third-party PCI Express VIPs/BFMs instead of the Root Port model provided with the example design.
+See also PIPE Mode Simulation Using Integrated Endpoint PCI Express Block in Gen3 x8 and Gen2 x8 Configurations Application Note (XAPP1184).

-Table 4-1 and Table 4-2 describe the PIPE bus signals available at the top level of the core and their corresponding mapping inside the EP core (pcie_top) PIPE signals.
+The following tables describe the PIPE bus signals available at the top level of the core and their corresponding mapping inside the EP core $(pcie_top)$ PIPE signals.

-IMPORTANT: The $xi1_sig2pipe.v$ file is delivered in the simulation directory, and the file replaces $phy_sig_gen.v$.
-BFM/VIPs should interface with the $xil_sig2pipe$ instance in board.v.
+IMPORTANT!
+The xil_sig2pipe.v file is delivered in the simulation directory, and the file replaces phy_sig_gen.v.
+BFM/VIPs should interface with the xil_sig2pipe instance in board.v.